133rd Infantry Regiment (United States): World War II

+Cold War

-The 133rd Infantry was inducted into federal service on 10 February 1941 at Sioux City, Iowa.
-It inactivated on 3 November 1945 at Camp Patrick Henry, Virginia.
-It was reorganized and federally recognized on 25 November 1946 with headquarters at Cedar Falls, Iowa.
+The 133rd Infantry Regiment was reorganized and federally recognized on 25 November 1946 with headquarters at Cedar Falls, Iowa.

-The unit was relieved from the 34th Infantry Division on 1 May 1959 and reorganized as the 133rd Infantry, a parent regiment under the Combat Arms Regimental System.
-The 1st Battalion, 133rd Infantry draws its lineage and honors from that of A Company, 133rd Infantry.
-Fearing a loss of revenue, Iowa Governor Norman A. Erbe and Adjutant General Junior Miller initially refused to comply with an April 1962 National Guard Bureau order to eliminate one of the three Iowa battle groups of the 34th Infantry Division under the ROAD reorganization.
+The unit was relieved from the 34th Infantry Division on 1 May 1959 and reorganized as a parent regiment under the Combat Arms Regimental System.
+The 1st Battalion, 133rd Infantry draws its lineage and honors from that of Company A, 133rd Infantry.
+Fearing a loss of federal revenue, Iowa Governor Norman A. Erbe and Adjutant General Junior Miller initially refused to comply with an April 1962 National Guard Bureau order to eliminate one of the three Iowa-stationed battle groups of the 34th Infantry Division under the ROAD reorganization.

 Subsequent assignments for the 1st Battalion, 133rd Infantry included the 47th Infantry Division and the 34th Infantry Division.
 It joined the latter on 10 February 1991, becoming part of the division's 2nd Brigade (Air Assault).
 With the transformation of the 34th Infantry Division to the US Army's modular force structure and the reorganization and redesignation of 2nd Brigade (Air Assault), 34th Infantry Division as 2nd Brigade Combat Team, 34th Infantry Division, the unit became directly assigned to the new modular brigade combat team.

+Modern

 After completing six months of training at Camp Shelby, Mississippi, and a rotation through Joint Readiness Training Center in Fort Polk, Louisiana, the 1st Battalion, 133rd Infantry, made it safely into the Iraqi theater of operation.
 The outgoing unit, 1st Battalion, 118th Field Artillery, from Savannah, Georgia, validated the 1st Battalion, 133rd Infantry, as ready to take over the mission.
 The mission tasked to the 133rd Infantry Battalion was convoy security in the western region of the Iraqi theater of operations.
 The official take over of this mission occurred on 1 May 2006.

 Activated in August 2010 and mobilized out of Camp Shelby, Mississippi, the battalion completed a validation exercise at the National Training Center, Fort Irwin, CA, and was forward deployed to Laghman & Nuristan provinces in Afghanistan.
 Tasked with conducting Counterinsurgency in support of Unified Land Operations in Regional Command East, the 1-133 Infantry Battalion excelled at lethal and nonlethal targeting to secure the populace, civil-military operations to improve the infrastructure and education, and mentoring host nation forces for eventual hand off of security.
 After nine months in theatre, the 1-133 Infantry was relieved in place and reverted to state control in August 2011.